NorESMhub/NorESM/doc/diagnostics/esmvaltool.rst

   is a community-development that aims at improving diagnosing and understanding of the causes and effects of model biases and inter-model spread.
 The ESMValTool can process multiple model outputs, including NorESM, but these model output need to be post-processed to conform with the CMIP data standard (i.e., `CMOR <https://cmor.llnl.gov>`_).
 ESMValTool support all the published model data output on the `ESGF <https://esgf-data.dkrz.de>`_

-Run ESMVAlTool on NIRD service node
+Run ESMValTool on NIRD service node
 ===================================

 The ESMValTool is currently installed under the dedicated IPCC service node (`<ipcc.nird.sigma2.no>_) for data post-processing.